andrewmcodes/andrewm.codes/PRODUCT.md

 - Post URLs are `/p/:slug/`, pages `/:slug/`, projects `/projects/:path/`.
 Legacy root-level post URLs are auto-redirected by `plugins/builders/redirects.rb`.
 - OG images are generated at production build time from rendered HTML (`scripts/generate-og.mjs`); they do not exist in dev.
 - Torchlight, OG generation, and the external-link inspector run only when `BRIDGETOWN_ENV=production`.
-- Dark and light themes are both first-class; `data-theme` is set before paint in `src/_layouts/default.erb`.
+- **Dark-first.** Both themes ship and both must be legible, but dark is the ground the site is composed and reviewed in; light is a competent, tested secondary rather than an equal peer. `data-theme` is still resolved before paint in `src/_layouts/default.erb`, and the OS preference is still respected — dark-first is where design attention goes, not an override of the visitor's setting.

 ## Brand Commitments